 When you’re starting your NaNoWriMo novel, you’ll need to choose a point of view for your story’s narrator.
 This guide to POV will help.

 Lay strong foundations for your NaNoWriMo process from week one.
-If any questions, challenges or frustrations arise, get help from Now Novel’s NaNoWriMo writing group.
+Join a supportive and constructive online writing group.

 NaNoWriMo weeks 2 & 3: Persevering